pdcherry/cherry-cv-public/README.md

 Current - 2022

-- Tech Lead of multiple NPIs and custom OEMs; invented and launched products to yield millions of dollars in new revenue, including:
+- Invented and introduced multiple new products to market yielding millions of dollars in new revenue as *Tech Lead*, including:
   *Pan-cancer cfDNA* (v1 & v2), *CNV Controls*, *RNA Fusion Controls*, *Fragmentome Controls*, and RNA-seq
-- Built positive team culture; mentored and promoted a report from Senior Research Associate to Scientist; coached reports who served as Tech Leads on new product introductions, increasing revenue.
-Delivered quality science on deadline by managing research assistants
+- Built positive team culture; mentored and promoted a report from Senior Research Associate to Scientist; Coached reports who served as Tech Leads; Delivered quality science on deadline by managing research assistants; Guided cross-functional teams through product launch and beyond
-- Original research and presentations unveiled novel products and underwrote multiple patents for product configuration and biochemical approaches.
-Gained new customers in RNA standards space with the design and implementation of high-throughput RNA synthesis and pooling
+- Original research and presentations to non-experts and outside stakeholders unveiled novel products and underwrote multiple patents;
+  Gained new customers in RNA standards space with the design and launch of HTP RNA synthesis
-- Analyzed public databases and feedback from alpha testers to optimize design of multiple products; routinely craft custom data analysis pipelines in R and Python; documented analyses using `Rmarkdown`, `Quarto`, and `Jupyter`; maintain git repo of dockerized bioinformatic QC packages for Pan-cancer cfDNA product line
+- Analyzed public databases and alpha feedback to optimize design of multiple products; Routinely crafted custom NGS data analysis pipelines in R, Python, and UNIX command line / shell tools;
+  documented analyses using `Rmarkdown`, `Quarto`, and `Jupyter`;
+  Maintained git / *Github* repo of *Dockerized* bioinformatic QC packages for *Pan-cancer cfDNA* product line; Communicated results to technical audience using high-performance compute environments on *Databricks*, `aws`, and *Snowflake* SQL
-- Generated actionable data for new technology evaluations of a new NGS platform with custom experiments and bioinformatic analyses in Python, R, and SQL to enable faster gene QC in Production.
-Launched a time-saving gene synthesis change into production, supported by original experimental data.
-Boosted colleagues in publication-ready plots by coding and distributing on company GitHub the internal package *`twistcolorpal`*, which automatically styles plots and sets up database connectors to `SQL` / Snowflake for parameterized `dbplyr` querying.
-Regularly use R, tidyverse, Python, Polars, AWS `s3`, `Spark`, `PySpark`, and `Sparklyr`, locally and on Databricks.
-  Regularly implements and runs automated code tests
+- Generated actionable data for new technology evaluations of a new NGS platform (*MGI / Complete Genomics*, *Element*, *Illumina*), with to enable faster gene QC; Launched a time-saving gene synthesis change, supported by original experimental data; Boosted colleagues with publication-ready data viz. by coding and distributing the internal package *`twistcolorpal`* (sets up database connectors to `SQL` / Snowflake for parameterized `dbplyr` querying); Regularly use R, tidyverse, Python, Polars, AWS `s3`, `Spark`/`PySpark`, and `Sparklyr`, locally and on *Databricks*; Regularly implements and runs automated code tests; Practices good data hygiene

 ### Scientist, Genomics